molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

 This is far from perfect, but already a viable replacement for a `CounterService` instance.
 It walks like the original and talks like the original.
-It does not do anything useful, though.
 The methods are empty or return fixed data.

-Our fake implementation happens to have the same shape as the original, but this is not yet enforced by TypeScript.
+The fake implementation happens to have the same shape as the original.
+As we have discussed, it is of utter importance that the fake remains up to date with the original.
+This is not yet enforced by TypeScript.
 We want TypeScript to check whether the fake properly replicates the original.
 The first attempt would be add a type declaration:

 ```typescript
 const fakeCounterService: CounterService = {